Krabby Patty: Real-life inspirations

 The Krabby Patty has been used by Katy Perry as a second costume on the red carpet at New York's Metropolitan Museum of Art.
 In The SpongeBob Musical, the Krabby Patty was portrayed by an actor on stage at the Palace Theatre.
 Various merchandise depicts SpongeBob and the Krabby Patty such as HipDot, as make-up, and as dog toys.
+American YouTuber, President Chay took inspiration from the Krabby Patty and made a real-life functioning vehicle resembling the look of the burger.

 In celebration of SpongeBobs 25th anniversary, Wendy's offered a limited-time Krabby Patty burger as a special menu item—which included fries and a pineapple-vanilla swirled "pineapple under the sea" Frosty—as part of its "Krabby Patty Kollab" promotion from October 8 to November 11, 2024.
 The collaboration drew criticism from some of the show's fans because Hillenburg had conceived the canon Krabby Patty as a veggie burger, whereas the Wendy's version contains the chain's signature square beef-based patties, and personally opposed the use of his characters (and animated characters in general) to market fast food items to children, having stated that restaurants conducting marketing tie-ins with the show should not market food items as though they were actual Krusty Krab fare or have the characters appear in contact with the food.